 - i.
 Support the development and implementation of laws and policies that promote best practice. - ii.
 Acknowledge and practice in a manner that shows you understand some vulnerable clients, including those with impaired decision-making capacity and have additional needs.
-When managing your duty of care to these clients: - $\ensuremath{\,{\scriptscriptstyle }}$ pay particular attention to communication both verbal and non-verbal. - iii.
+When managing your duty of care to these clients: - $\,\,$ " pay particular attention to communication both verbal and non-verbal. - " recognise there may be a range of people involved in their health care. - iii.
 Acknowledge and respect the contribution of all practitioners involved in the care of the client and communicate with respect and clarity.